-As of October 1, 2017, Timelist Group will no longer be authorizing Course Material to be conducted inside CDCR except for those institutions with licensing agreement, like DVI-Tracy.
+As of December 1, 2017, Timelist Group will no longer be authorizing Course Material to be conducted inside CDCR except for those institutions with licensing agreement, like DVI-Tracy.
 The Timelist Group program was established back in 2009 inside Avenal State Prison and has an excellent track record in providing rehabilitation to the inmate population.
 This service has been noted by Jennifer Shaffer, ED of BPH in Sacramento where Timelist has presented on several occasions to their commissioners.
-Since the merger of Timelist with Roots Community Health Center, a lot has changed both administratively as well as growth as an organization.
 To maintain an efficient operation with positive outcomes, we must be able to account for all our services and expenses associated with our programming.

-Going forward, all new facilitators will have to go through a four week or (4-hour) training provided by Roots employees upon the request of institutions and after completing our licensing agreement.
+Going forward, all new facilitators will have to go through a four week or (4-hour) training provided by Timelist Group personnel or volunteers upon the request of institutions and after completing our licensing agreement.
 Without a licensing agreement, any use of Timelist Group (Timeless) material will not be permitted.

 For the past five years we have relied solely on in-kind contributions and monetary donations from the public to sustain our programs inside CDCR.
 Now that we offer multiple programs and services, it is not easy to urge donors to support in-prison programming as our reentry services expand.
 We hope that our programs will be able to continue and flourish at your institution.
 We have updated all our course material and have added programs for reentry supportive services.

-So, if you have any questions about this memorandum, please feel free to contact me at: firstname.lastname@example.org or by phone at: 510-356-7992.
+So, if you have any questions about this memorandum, please feel free to contact us at: email@example.com or by phone at: 323-389-8664.
 Thank you for your time and support.

 Our Timelist Group program aim to end the cycle of violence, crime, poverty, unemployment and recidivism.
 This is an educational platform created by formerly incarcerated individuals.
 The curricula is designed to empower individuals that participate in our workshop series and complete our courses.